fonoster/routr/README.md

 You should see a list of pods and their status.
 If you see the status Runnning, then you are ready to go.

+For a more detailed explanation please refer to the chart's [readme](https://github.com/fonoster/routr/blob/main/ops/charts/connect/README.md).

 ## Bugs and Feedback

 For bugs, questions, and discussions, please use the [Github Issues](https://github.com/fonoster/routr/issues)